antoinedelplace/Chargrid/README.md

 - Matplotlib 3.1.1
 - Pytesseract 0.3.3 -- `preprocessing.py`
 - Tensorflow 2.0.0 -- `network.py`
+[TODO]

 ### File description
 1. The file `preprocessing.py` performs an optical character recognition on the image dataset.
 It creates a chargrid for each input image.

 2. The file `preprocessing_bis.py` reduces each chargrid to improve the training speed.

+3. The file `preprocessing_ter.py` creates the scaled 1-hot encoding input images to train.

-3. The file `network.py` is in development.
+4. The file `network.py` is in development.

 ## Results
 [TODO]